 Then block off another hour to try and implement a few of those advanced techniques.
 Make it fun!
 Experiment a bit.
 Get your creative juices flowing.
 Make a few photo mistakes on the way.

 Have a PMA.
 Positive Mental Attitude.
-It has been proven that we humans act, feel and have more success if we at first imagine a better performance in our mind.
-The greatest pro athletes do this all of the time.
+It has been proven that we humans act, feel and have more success if we at first imagine a better experience in our mind.
+The greatest pro athletes do this all of the time with previsualization.

-I am sure this may a bit "out there" for a few of you, but many studies have proven this works.
-Have fun with this, but at the same time expect positive results in better picture taking.
+I'm sure this could be a bit "out there" for a few of you, but many studies have proven this works.
+Have fun with this, but at the same time expect positive results with better picture taking.

 Picture yourself taking a great photo, or learning an advanced photography tip.
 Visualize yourself as a creative talent.
 It may feel silly at first, but repetition is the mother of learning.
 Have a belief that there are great photographs everywhere, just waiting to be taken by you.
 Whatever you focus on, the more you focus on it, it will start to appear more often.